-For over a year now I’ve been sitting on a folding metal chair while working at my computer.
-It’s not that I didn’t want a nicer chair, just that I really didn’t feel like I needed the extra expense of computer chair.
+For over a year now, I’ve been sitting on a folding metal chair while working at my computer.
+It’s not that I didn’t want a more agreeable chair, just that I didn’t feel like I needed the extra expense of a computer chair.
 Since I’m in front of my personal computer much less that I am at my office, where I have a swanky ergonomic chair, I dealt with the brief discomforts of sitting on cold metal.

 When Ewin reached out to me and offered to send me one of their Knight Series chairs to review I hopped right on the offer.
 A week later a 70-pound box was dropped off at my front door and I was left with the duty of putting it together.
 Thankfully it was an easy task, taking no more than 15 minutes.
 The chair I received was black and grey with a lumbar and neck pillow.

 The Knight’s height can be adjusted, as well as the height of each armrest.
 The neck pillow is attached to the top with elastic straps and a buckle and can be adjusted to a comfortable position very easily.
 Unfortunately, the lumbar pillow does not connect to the chair and requires frequent repositioning.
 It’s not a huge deal but it would have been nice if it attached.
 My favorite part, though?
 The seat can recline.
 ALL THE WAY.

 The chair is incredibly comfortable, but not cushy.
 Quite the opposite, in fact.
 It is quite firm.
 Honestly?
 I love that about it as I feel supported and suffer much less fatigue sitting in the Knight than I do even my fancy ergonomic office chair at work.
 It’s far superior to the folding chair I was previously using.